adimoldovan/photos-gallery/README.md

 Data is stored in `portfolio.json` file.

-There is a script that automatically build the portfolio.json from a user's Flickr account.
+`bin` contains a script that automatically builds the `portfolio.json` file from a user's Flickr account.